English as an Additional Language (EAL)

 Creativity Confidence Competence

 Alongside celebrating children's home language and culture, children at Chesswood are encouraged to be creative in the way they attempt to solve problems or approach tasks.
-Acknowledging that children bring diverse life experiences to the classroom and allowing them the opportunity to express these through their learning provides them with the confidence they need to become more competent users of English.
+Recognising that children bring diverse life experiences to the classroom and allowing them the opportunity to express these through their learning provides them with the confidence they need to become more competent users of English.

 It is essential that EAL children feel part of their class, particularly if they have recently arrived in the school or country.
 If language support is appropriate, it endeavours to strike a balance between in-class and out of class intervention, so that EAL children do not miss out on key learning in class.